clementfarabet/ipam-tutorials/README.md

 ## Day 1: Setup

-* 5 mins rapid overview of how we're going to organize the practical sessions.
-What are our goals for students, what we're offering to show.
+* Welcome to the Practical Sessions for the summer school

+  * Objectives:

+    * implementation-level understanding of supervised and unsupervised learning algorithms

+      * Many algorithms are more similar than researchers in the field might have you believe!

+    * a sense of hyper-parameter sensitivities and run-times for various algorithms

+    * appreciation for two approaches to programming deep learning experiments

+      * Code fragments for interactive exploration

+      * Full-blown application

+    * exposure to programming languages and software stacks:

+      * Python, NumPy, SciPy, Theano

+      * Lua, Torch7

-  * Schedule: 1 hour on four days this first week:
+  * Schedule: 1 hour on four days this first week

     * Monday 12PM - 1PM: _Lua/Torch, Python/Theano, logging in to EC2_